parinfer/parinfer.js/lib/doc/code.md

 ---

-## Part 2 - Parinfer for Live-Editing
+## Part 2 - Parinfer while typing

-For the most part, using the rules we've described for a Static File will work for Live-Editing (i.e. auto-processing the content of an editor window or REPL).
+For the most part, using the rules we've described for a static file will work when typing (i.e. auto-processing the content of an editor window or REPL as it changes).
 But Parinfer's behavior can sometimes be in conflict with a user's expectations for normal editing behavior.
-Thus, we add additional rules to try to bridge the two worlds together.
+Thus, Parinfer will relax some rules around the cursor to accomodate.

+The `options` parameter is used for specifying cursor position.
+This is then stored to:

+- [`result.cursorLine`] - zero-based line number
+- [`result.cursorX`] - zero-based x position
+- [`result.cursorDx`] - how much the cursor moved since last edit

-When used for Live-Editing, the mode functions are expected to be debounced on keypress for performance.
-The `options` parameter is used for specifying cursor position and movement.
+When used for Live-Editing, the mode functions may be debounced on keypress for performance.

 ### The Cursor in Indent Mode